HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 The following configuration allows the OIDC TAI to contextualize which requests should be intercepted and how to treat them.
 In particular, this configuration is tightly connected to the IdP realm and client configuration.

-The interceptor can be configured in the WAS console under **Security > Global Security > Web and SIP security > Trust association > Interceptors**.
+The interceptor can be configured in the IBM WebSphere Application Server Integrated Solutions Console under **Security > Global Security > Web and SIP security > Trust association > Interceptors**.

 1. Click **New..** button to create a new interceptor with the **Interceptor class name**.